-- if you are sick (vomit) within 1 hour of taking your tablet, take another dose straight away - it is important to take the full course of Mafamoz.
-If you have to take extra tablets due to sickness, you may need another prescription. - if you have been vomiting, it is especially important to use extra protection, such as repellents and bednets.
+- if your child is sick (vomits) within 1 hour of taking the tablet, give another dose straight away - it is important to take the full course of Mafamoz.
+If your child has to take extra tablets due to sickness, they may need another prescription. - if your child has been vomiting, it is especially important to use extra protection, such as repellents and bednets.
 Mafamoz may not be as effective, as the amount absorbed will be reduced.